 Features: A smaller insurance company is usually more nimble and able to introduce product or process changes (in response to consumer requests) faster than a larger insurance company.
 Some smaller companies offer additional features – optionally paid for (also called riders) or freely embedded – within their insurance policies that may be more relevant for your unique situation.

 For example, if your preference is to receive an electronic policy or if you want non-medical coverage, there may be more options available to you from mid-sized insurance companies.

 Personal choice and ethics: Some people just prefer working with smaller companies and this extends to life insurance.
-A smaller company may be able to provide a policyholder more personalized service, which is especially attractive if it’s their loved ones who have to deal with said company if and when they pass.
+A smaller insurance company may be able to provide a policyholder with more personalized service, which is especially attractive if it’s their loved ones who have to deal with said company if and when they pass.